It has happened to all of us.

 You HAVE to eat enough protein.
 Aim for 1 gram of protein per pound of bodyweight.
 We do this for a few reasons:

 - Helps you retain more muscle

 - It gives you another reason to eat more steak – probably the best reason in my opinion!

 #3 – Get Rid of the Junk Food!

 I know, this tip isn’t what you want to hear.
 Everyone tells me they’ll just buy the processed food and leave it for their family, but we all know what really happens.

 But what if you are married and have children?

 You obviously can’t deprive them of their favorite snacks.
 Here’s the key: I bet your kids or your spouse have favorite snacks that you don’t care for.
 THOSE are the treats that you can keep around the house.

 Remember, take this time to really focus on limiting body fat gain.
 In fact, we’ve had a lot of our clients actually get leaner during this phase.
 Their recovery time was shorter and they got back to their normal workouts MUCH SOONER.

-If you’re looking to get leaner and stop falling for all of these “metabolism boosting” gimmicks, then check out the Appetite Control Blueprint for the step-by-step process to stop struggling with losing body fat.
+If you’re looking to get leaner and stop falling for all of these “metabolism boosting” gimmicks, then check out the 14-Day Metabolism Booster for the step-by-step process to stop struggling with losing body fat.